golfmanager/api_v1/advancedSettings.md

 Show the bookings view in membership mode.

 **ebookings.membershipModeGroup**
-Value: Client group ID
+Value: Client group IDs separated by commas
 Plugin: consumer
-Only clients from this group will have their names displayed in /consumer
+Only clients from these groups will have their names displayed in /consumer

 **ebookings.showPastHours**
 Value: true/false